one-love/frontend/CONTRIBUTING.md

     The rest of the message can be as long as you want spanning across multiple lines.

-__IMPORTANT:__ Never push to master branch, even if you have access right that allow it.
+__IMPORTANT:__ Never push to master branch, even if you have access rights that allow it.

 ### Naming conventions